rishabhnambiar/discourse-release-notes-tracker/dump.md

 ### Bug Fixes

+- Add the required widget for admin-problems notification item
+- Ensures lightbox sends valid color to react-native
+- Simplify channel threads lookup for pagination
+- Only use lastViewedTopic when going 'back' to a topic list
+- Add tracked property for items in lightbox carousel
+- Show only context menu on img long press
+- Dismissing unread posts did not publish changes to other clients
+- Prevent default event on touchend reaction
+- S/--border-radius-large)/--d-border-radius-large
+- Prevents user to restore message deleted by staff
+- Order tags shown in email subject by topics count and name
+- Render excerpt HTML for chat replies and edit
+- More performance improvement for PostAlert job
+- Display the whole summary when it consists of multiple `<p>` tags.
+- Correctly respects full name settings in channel title
+- Always clear caches after committing the current transaction
+- Chat thread race condition issues
+- Conditionally hide `Add Alternate Email` button based on site setting
+- Default parameter recipients to create new message via params must be a string
+- Update remaining backup code count after creation
+- Ensure dialogs are still rendered if triggered during boot
+- Makes chat user avatar show presence by default
+- Typo in property name
+- Don't use etags for post-upload verification
+- Show preview of Arial/System font in wizard
+- Track thread in UI when user sends first message
+- Can't dismiss new topics for experimental new new view
+- Don't redirect when manually adding 2fa
+- Correctly makes dm creator to follow channel
+- Set test transaction to before_all transaction
+- Do not attempt to focus topic-list-item after destroy
+- Removes discourse-teams-sidebar support
+- Limits legacy sidebar height
+- Add missing chat translations
+- Mark threads read when threading enabled for a channel
+- Show replies count on thread indicator regardless of participants
+- Avoid transitioning when a chat thread component is destroyed
+- Post alerter notification when topic directly watched
+- Better handling of deleted thread original messages
+- Prevent field name conflicts when using the `groups_for_users_search` modifier
+- More consistent composer focus and replying indicator
+- Do not filter on category name
+- Correctly show unread and presence
+- Error when loading a channel with threading enabled but no threads
+- Mobile share canonical URL
 - Minor Twitter onebox improvements
 - Correctly intercept ``<a href target="_self"`
 - Allow to use `%h%m%s` for youtube `t` param